donnemartin/dev-setup/README.md

   <br/>
 </p>

-To set up a development environment to work Amazon Web Services, run the `aws.sh` script:
+To set up a development environment to work with Spark, Hadoop MapReduce, and Amazon Web Services, run the `aws.sh` script:

     $ ./aws.sh